jharmison-redhat/ansible-tower-container/README.md

 1. Preinstall `podman` and ensure you can run rootless containers on your OS of choice
 1. Copy `host_vars/podman_host.example.yml` to `host_vars/podman_host.yml` and update it with the information relevant for you (using the comments there as a guide)
 1. \[OPTIONAL\] Edit `hosts.yml` to update which host you want to be doing the podman work on
-1. \[OPTIONAL\] If you have an Ansible Tower license `.json` file (e.g. from [the workshop license link](https://www.ansible.com/workshop-license)), you can place it at the project root as `tower_license.json` after enabling the variables.
-It has been .gitignored.
 1. \[OPTIONAL\] If you want to use your own TLS certificates instead of self-signing them, you can place them in the project root as `tower.cert` and `tower.key` after enabling the variables.
 They have been .gitignored.
 1. `ansible-galaxy collection install -r requirements.yml` to install the podman Ansible Collection content
 1. `ansible-playbook playbooks/build.yml` to build (if new version of Ansible)